 svn diff > your-patch-name.patch

-You usually don't need to apply patches or add new files to merge your changes, instead you use the "svn merge" command which finds out the specific changes and replays them.
+When a new release is in preparation, bug fixes are reviewed, and fixes that have been made to "trunk" get applied to the stable, release, branch.
+This is done using the "svn merge" command which finds previous changes and replays them.
 SVN also keeps a record of the specific commits that have been merged so the changes are much easier to track down.

 % svn co --depth=empty https://svn.apache.org/repos/asf/openoffice/branches/AOO34 aoo-stable U aoo-stable Checked out revision 1347362.